 "Doctor Sullivan."
 She said, and after a couple of minutes she hung up the phone.
 "I need to go over to the Johnson's place for a little while; Jimmy fell off his bike.
 I shouldn't be very long.
 Such is the life of a GP in a small town."

 "No problem Maggie.
 I'll see ya when you get back.
 Be careful."
 Hannibal stated to her.

 "I will.
 Don't worry.
 You just stay in bed and get some rest.
 Doctor's orders.
 And look who's telling who to be careful, you're the trouble magnet, dear."

-"Okay doc.
-Hannibal said as he smirked, she was right he was a trouble magnet."
+"Okay, doc.
+Hannibal said as he smirked because she was right, he was a trouble magnet."

 "As for the IV line, I'll check you over when I get back and see about taking it out, but you'd better behave yourself and stay in bed until I get back."
 She ordered Hannibal.

-Hannibal knew just getting to LAX and on the plane would tire him out, not counting the long flight out there and back, but he couldn't come up with another way of remedying his current situation with the Army.
-He wanted to marry Maggie and love her with everything he had and he sure wanted to be with her while she was pregnant with his child.
-Once Hannibal was finished planning his trip, he settled down in his bed to get some sleep because he knew he would need all of his strength as he traveled to Washington DC and hopefully changed his future.
+As he continued to hash out the plan in his mind, Hannibal knew just getting to LAX and on the plane would tire him out, not counting the long flight out there and back, but he couldn't come up with another way of remedying his current situation with the Army.
+His final goal was to marry Maggie and love her with everything he had, and he sure wanted to be with her while she was pregnant with his child.
+Once Hannibal finished up with his planning, he settled down in his bed to get some sleep because he knew he would need all of his strength to travel to Washington DC and hopefully changed his future.